-Liran Einav is a professor of economics at Stanford University and a research associate in the National Bureau of Economic Research, where he is directing the Industrial Organization Program.
+Liran Einav is the Charles R. Schwab Professor of Economics at Stanford University and a research associate in the National Bureau of Economic Research, where he is directing the Industrial Organization Program.
 Einav’s areas of specialization are industrial organization, health economics, and insurance markets.
 An important strand of his work is focused on empirical analyses of the implications of adverse selection and moral hazard.
 Much of Einav's current work is focused on health-care markets.
 In the past he also studied consumer behavior and the pricing of subprime auto loans, competition in the motion picture industry, strategic commitment, and peer-to-peer internet markets.
 Einav served as a co-editor at the American Economic Review, Econometrica, and AEJ Applied.
 He received his undergraduate degree in computer science and economics from Tel Aviv University (Israel) in 1997, and his PhD in economics from Harvard University in 2002.